karan-kapoor90/namswan/_posts/January/2020-01-05-white-butter.md

 image: "/assets/images/used/white-butter.jpg"
 ---

-Desi version of butter! it's a dallop of happiness that melts in your mouth and touches the soul.
+Desi version of butter! it's a dollop of happiness that melts in your mouth and touches the soul.
 Like we call it, it's soul food.

 ## Ingredients